JGriffiths47/MS1-GowerClimbingHut/README.md

 - An embeded Google Map in the footer, making it easy for the customer to know exactly where we are located.
 - Image carousels showcasing the different types of accommodation, allowing the user to see a large amount of photos of the room they are interested in without crowding out the page and making it unwieldy.
 - A contact form allowing the customer to easily get in touch with the business.
+- A favicon so that the site is easily identifiable amongst many open tabs

 ### Features Left to Implement